WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Introduction

-\textbf{2.} We use complex-valued architecture to jointly reconstruct both the clean magnitude and phase from the noisy pressure sensor data and extensively evaluate the effectiveness of WaLi using five evaluation metrics - LSD, NISQA-MOS, PESQ, STOI, and SI-SDR.
-A demonstration of the reconstructed audio is provided in the following link: {\href{https://drive.google.com/drive/folders/1fIcBwXliN_sYq0nHkQPn-4feaubj1VLk?usp=drive_link}{{WaLi}}.
+\textbf{2.} We use complex-valued architecture to jointly reconstruct both the clean magnitude and phase from the noisy pressure sensor data and extensively evaluate the effectiveness of WaLi using \mycolor{six evaluation} metrics - LSD, NISQA-MOS, PESQ, STOI, \mycolor{WER,} and SI-SDR.
+A real-world demonstration of the reconstructed audio is provided in the following link: {\href{https://sites.google.com/view/pressuresensorwali/home}{{WaLi}}.